MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/known-issue-update-channel-move.md

 3. Allow the device to update to Monthly Enterprise Channel.
 4. After the device is updated to Monthly Enterprise Channel, re-enable the Office COM object.
 For more information, see [How to disable or re-enable the Office COM object](#how-to-disable-or-re-enable-the-office-com-object).

-### How to move the devices back to Semi-Annual Channel
+### How to move the devices back to Semi-Annual Enterprise Channel

-If you want to move the devices back to Semi-Annual Channel and start using the Office CDN to provide updates instead of using Configuration Manager, do the following steps:
+If you want to move the devices back to Semi-Annual Enterprise Channel and start using the Office CDN to provide updates instead of using Configuration Manager, do the following steps:

-1. Enable the Update Channel policy setting and select Semi-Annual Channel.
+1. Enable the Update Channel policy setting and select Semi-Annual Enterprise Channel.
 For more information, [Change the update channel with Group Policy](../change-update-channels.md#change-the-update-channel-with-group-policy). *(If you have Microsoft 365 Apps for business installed, [change the update channel with the Office Deployment Tool](../change-update-channels.md#change-the-update-channel-with-the-office-deployment-tool-odt).)*
 2. Disable the Office COM object.
 For more information, see [How to disable or re-enable the Office COM object](#how-to-disable-or-re-enable-the-office-com-object).

-After you disable the Office COM object, the device will start receiving updates for Semi-Annual Channel directly from the Office CDN instead of receiving updates from Configuration Manager.
+After you disable the Office COM object, the device will start receiving updates for Semi-Annual Enterprise Channel directly from the Office CDN instead of receiving updates from Configuration Manager.

-If you want to move the devices back to Semi-Annual Channel and continue to use Configuration Manager to manage updates, do the following steps:
+If you want to move the devices back to Semi-Annual Enterprise Channel and continue to use Configuration Manager to manage updates, do the following steps:

-1. Enable the Update Channel policy setting and select Semi-Annual Channel.
+1. Enable the Update Channel policy setting and select Semi-Annual Enterprise Channel.
 For more information, [Change the update channel with Group Policy](../change-update-channels.md#change-the-update-channel-with-group-policy). *(If you have Microsoft 365 Apps for business installed, [change the update channel with the Office Deployment Tool](../change-update-channels.md#change-the-update-channel-with-the-office-deployment-tool-odt).)*
 2. Disable the Office COM object.
 For more information, see [How to disable or re-enable the Office COM object](#how-to-disable-or-re-enable-the-office-com-object).
-3. Allow the device to update to Semi-Annual Channel.
+3. Allow the device to update to Semi-Annual Enterprise Channel.
-4. After the device is updated to Semi-Annual Channel, re-enable the Office COM object.
+4. After the device is updated to Semi-Annual Enterprise Channel, re-enable the Office COM object.
 For more information, see [How to disable or re-enable the Office COM object](#how-to-disable-or-re-enable-the-office-com-object).

 ### How to disable or re-enable the Office COM object